 There’s a “Therapy Goals” worksheet I use with all my clients that I find particularly helpful.
 It encourages clients to identify the specific reasons they are coming to therapy, what their goals are, and what life will look like for them once they have achieved them.

 3. Freedom to choose my focus and clients

 A major perk of working for BetterHelp is the ability to specify the types of issues I want to treat and the treatment methods I prefer.
 This flexibility allows me to focus on areas I’m passionate about and feel most competent in.
 It also allows me to say no to clients with whom I’d either be operating out of scope or perhaps just not a good match.
-This leads to better outcomes for clients and a more enjoyable work day for me.

 I have worked at a ton of different mental health agencies over the years, and BetterHelp has offered me way more autonomy and control than any of them ever offered me.
-I gotta say, this is a big deal for me.
+I have to say, this is a big deal for me.
 I’ll bet it’s a big deal for you, too.

 4. Bonuses for new therapists

 When I joined BetterHelp, I got a $500 sign-on bonus after seeing my first client, and there was another $500 bonus for working my first 40 hours.
 That was nice.
 In my entire professional career, I don’t recall getting a sign on bonus anywhere, ever.
 Or a bonus for anything, for that matter.
 Bonuses aren’t exactly standard in this field.